ritiklonare/demo2-/README.md

 # demo2-
-this is my first repository <br>authore - ritik lonare
+this is my first repository <br>authore - ritik engineer